thelastpointer/tlp.ui/details.md

 If you want a Window to be modal (cover the rest of the UI), assign a full-screen, click-blocking transform to its BackgroundDenier field.
 When a Window is shown and it has a BackgroundDenier, the denier is placed right above the Window in the hierarchy and activates it too.
 It is of course hidden when the Window is closed.

 ## Controller support
 The WindowManager has _some_ controller support.
 If you check `UseController`, it will auto-select the first control in a Window that's displayed.
-That's it, sorry.

 Controller detection is simple: if there is at least one "joystick" connected, I assume you have a controller.

 There is also two user-defined buttons: Next UI Button and Previous UI Button.
 If these are set (and correctly set up in the Input manager), then pressing them will switch between tabs and call a Window's `OnNextWindow` and `OnPreviousWindow` events.
 Note: if you have both tabs and these events, both will be called.

 So for example, you could set up the "UINext" and "UIPrev" buttons in the Input manager, assign them a joystick button, enter these in the WindowManager and you're ready to go!